quixio/quix-streams/docs/advanced/serialization.md

 By default, message values are serialized with `json`, and message keys are serialized with `bytes` (i.e., passed as they are received from Kafka).

+**Note:** JSON Schema, Avro, and Protobuf serialization formats support integration with a Schema Registry.
+See the [Schema Registry](./schema-registry.md) page to learn more.

 **Note:** The legacy `quix` serializer and legacy `quix_events` and `quix_timeseries` deserializers are still supported but may be deprecated in the future.
 New stream processing applications should avoid using these three formats.

 ## Configuring Serialization